sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-google-calendar.md

 # Why Use ICS Instead of Manual Entry?

-Using ICS files offers several advantages.
+Using ICS files offers several advantages:

 * One-click import into Google Calendar
 * Compatible with Outlook